Insurance Checklist for New Home Buyers in Massachusetts

 - Talk to an independent agent about customized policies

-- Install safety features like sprinklers and smoke detectors
+- Install safety features like burglar alarm, sprinklers, and smoke detectors

 Don’t Assume Your Insurance Will Be the Same as the Current Home Owner